Menu

 • Overview

-Before joining the Bar, Mark gained valuable insight into the broader profession: he clerked for Justice Ngcobo at the Constitutional Court of South Africa; he practised as an attorney in South Africa; and he worked as a development editor at Oxford University Press.
+Mark is co-author of the most recent edition of Amler’s Pleadings, the leading South African text on pleading.
+Before joining the Bar, he clerked for Justice Ngcobo at the Constitutional Court of South Africa, he practised as an attorney, and he worked as a development editor at Oxford University Press.

 • Insolvency

-Mark receives instructions in all areas of corporate and personal insolvency.
+Mark receives instructions across all areas of corporate and personal insolvency.

-In addition to his regular court appearances, Mark has provided strategic advice to liquidators and administrators on the recovery of assets, the failure of directors to comply with their duties, transactions at an undervalue, and preferences.
+In addition to his regular court appearances, he advises on the recovery of assets, directors’ breaches of duty, transactions at an undervalue, and preferences.

 Mark has a consultancy arrangement with a leading specialist bankruptcy, insolvency, and restructuring firm.